Tobias Churton

 Tobias Churton (born 1960) is a British scholar of Rosicrucianism, Freemasonry, Gnosticism, and other esoteric movements.
 He has a Master's degree in Theology from Brasenose College, Oxford.
-He is a lecturer at Exeter University, and the author of Gnostic Philosophy, The Magus of Freemasonry, and Freemasonry and other works on esotericism.
+He is the author of Gnostic Philosophy, The Magus of Freemasonry, and Freemasonry and other works on esotericism.

 Churton has made several television programmes, including Gnostics, a four-part drama-documentary series made for Channel 4 (UK) by Border TV (together with an accompanying book) which was broadcast in 1987 and repeated in 1990.
 Churton's studies include critique of heresiologists' perceptions on the role of women in these "unorthodox" Christian movements.

-He has also written about John T. Desaguliers, and Rosicrucianism.
+He has also written about Elias Ashmole, and Rosicrucianism.